mothur/mothur.github.io/_wiki/make.shared.md

 -   1.28.0 added count parameter
 -   1.36.0 mothur no longer checks for biom matrix type to allow for more flexibility.
--   1.36.0 rabund files are no longer outputted.
-Mothur will create a rabund file with the [get.rabund](get.rabund) command.
+-   1.36.0 rabund files are no longer outputted. mothur will create a rabund file with the [get.rabund](get.rabund) command.
 -   1.39.0 Eliminates zero abundance OTUs created by some floating point biom files converted to shared files.